Neoplan Skyliner: United States

-UK
+United Kingdom

 The Neoplan Skyliner also gained popularity in the United Kingdom.
 Stagecoach bought some right-hand drive Skyliners during the 1980s to facilitate its new coaching division developed during the company's early years.
 In 2004, it bought 25 more N122/3L Skyliners for its modern coaching divisions the Oxford Tube and Megabus.
 Trathens Travel Services of Plymouth also bought some Skyliners in 2005 for its National Express contracts.
-However, many of these were displaced following the accident with a National Express Skyliner (see below) - when some Plaxton Panthers were bought in 2007.
+However, many of these were displaced following the 2007 accident with a National Express Skyliner (see below) - when some Plaxton Panthers were bought in 2007, followed in later years by double-decker Plaxton Panoramas, Salvador Caetano Boa Vistas/Invictuses and Van Hool Astromegas.

 Japan

-The Neoplan Skyliner has also gained popularity primarily as a long-distance/overnight and sightseeing bus in Japan ever since Chūō Kōtsū Bus Osaka (ja:中央交通 (大阪府)) bought its first such bus in 1979.
-A shorter-wheelbase version measuring 9 m in length developed specifically for the Japanese market also appeared for smaller and medium-sized bus operators from the mid-1980s.
+The Neoplan Skyliner has also gained popularity primarily as a long-distance/overnight and sightseeing bus in Japan ever since Chūō Kōtsū Bus (Osaka Prefecture) (ja:中央交通 (大阪府)) bought its first such bus in 1979.
+A shorter-wheelbase N122/2 version measuring 9 m in length developed specifically for the Japanese market also appeared for smaller and medium-sized bus operators from the mid-1980s.
 Many Neoplan Skyliner buses in Japan use domestically produced powertrains and engines such as those from Nissan Diesel or Isuzu.

+South Korea

+Some Neoplan Skyliners are used mainly as sightseeing buses in Seoul and Daegu.